Rillus/scrabber/docs/PRD.md

 - Client-side state management with React hooks
 - No backend required - all data persists in browser session

-The application successfully meets all the MVP requirements outlined in this PRD and provides a fully functional Scrabble score keeper with an intuitive, modern interface.
+The application successfully meets all the MVP requirements outlined in this PRD and provides a fully functional Scrabber score keeper with an intuitive, modern interface.